Jezidmar/HumanActionRecognition/README.md

 Dimensions of the Binary 3D boxes are subject to optimization.
 I experimented with 25^^3 20^^3 and 15^^3.
 All yielded similar results.

 I used first 6 instances of action for training and 2 instances for testing purpose.
 There is no validation set used.
-Only 194 are being used out of 500+ available.
+Only 194 video clips are being used out of 500+ available.
 With MultiThreading one should be able to overcome the computational challenges.